-For this brine you’ll use water, salt, brown sugar, rosemary, garlic, fennel seeds and peppercorns (exact recipe below).
-The brown sugar gives t a nice sweetness and the rosemary and garlic give it great flavor!
+For this brine, you'll use water, salt, brown sugar, rosemary, garlic, fennel seeds, and peppercorns (exact recipe below).
+The brown sugar gives it a nice sweetness and the rosemary and garlic give it great flavor!

 How do you grill pork chops

 Before you set out to the grill, make sure your grill is well-greased with a non-flavored oil before you heat it.
 Then heat to medium-high.
 While your grill is heating up you can remove the pork from your brine and pat dry.
 You want to make sure the pork isn't wet when it hits the hot grill or you'll get a "steamed" chop instead of a nicely seared chop.
 Then grill on each side 6-9 minutes until an internal temperature of 145F is reached with a meat thermometer.
 Then allow the pork to rest at least 10 minutes before serving to retain its juiciness.

 This is a wonderful pork recipe to add to your rotation, especially if you are looking for more items to throw on the grill this summer.
 It's a great combination of flavors between the succulent pork, the sweet charred fruit, and the caramelized fennel.
 Three flavors that were just born to be together 🙂

 WATCH MY HOW TO GRILL PORK CHOPS VIDEO BELOW

 Subscribe to my YouTube Channel and you'll never miss a recipe!
 (Don't worry it's free) and new recipes post each weekend!
 Enjoy! xx